wyrli/sperm-sizer/README.md

 **Note:** Snapping, trim radius and Gaussian blur intensity can be configured in the settings.

 # :gear: Settings
-Sperm Sizer can be configured via [config.ini](/src/com/wyrli/spermsizer/config/config.ini), a file located in the same directory as Sperm Sizer.
+Sperm Sizer can be configured via [config.ini](/src/main/resources/config/config.ini), a file located in the same directory as Sperm Sizer.

+**Note:** On macOS, this file is located in `~/Library/Application Support/Sperm Sizer/` instead.

 # :bulb: Tips
 ### Optimal Conditions